Frequently Asked LASIK Questions

 No. There are of course risks involved with either procedure, as with any surgery, but PRK is not more or less predictable than LASIK.

-Can I have LASIK if I’m pregnant or breast-feeding?
+Can I have LASIK if I’m pregnant or nursing a child?

 It is better to wait for your procedure until you are completely done breast-feeding and have resumed your normal menstrual cycle, so that we can give you the best results possible.